garlpoon/Weather-Data-System/README.md

 This creates a .csv file named after the name that was typed on the lower text box in the folder containing the code.

+# Current Issue
+The data being analyzed is not being organized and presented properly.
+It needs to be worked out.

 # Use
 The user should gather data day by day to provide more data for the program.
 The report generates average values based on times of the day to provide a